Your 2026 Horoscope Is Here — & It's Going To Be A Very Productive Year For You

 These are the main planetary ingresses of 2026:

-January 26th: Neptune re-enters Aries, taking us back to the spring of 2025, pushing us to unconditionally love ourselves
+January 27th: Neptune re-enters Aries, taking us back to the autumn of 2025, pushing us to unconditionally love ourselves

-February 13th: Saturn moves into Aries again, bring back the authoritative vibe from last spring
+February 14th: Saturn moves into Aries again, bringing back the authoritative vibe from autumn last year.

-April 25th: Uranus flies into Gemini again, having transitioned into Gemini in the past summer, consuming the internet with questionable information
+April 26th: Uranus flies into Gemini again, having transitioned into Gemini last year, consuming the internet with questionable information

 June 30th: Jupiter enters Leo, boosting our rizz